aramediasse/HTML_challenge/README.md

 About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:
 Consider how many days elapse on Earth in the time that Mars circles the Sun once.
 Visually estimate the result by plotting the daily minimum temperature.
-Export the data frame to a CSV file.
+Export the DataFrame to a CSV file.
-Please note a student and TA help with the code involving datatypes.
-This one is for changing the variables into int or float.
-For example, changing month from object to integer.
-The code structure was right, but I made a mistake with my copying.
-They didn't give me code; they just helped me find my mistake.